Intel's Mega Backdoor Roth: The Retirement Strategy Most Chandler Engineers Are Missing

 Last updated March 16, 2026

-Intel's 401(k) plan is one of the most feature-rich retirement plans available to private sector employees.
+Intel's 401(k) plan includes features many private-sector retirement plans don't.
 Most engineers focus on maxing out their pre-tax contribution ($24,500 for 2026) and capturing the company match.
 But that's leaving an enormous amount of wealth on the table.
 Intel's plan allows for something called the “mega backdoor Roth” - a strategy that lets you contribute an additional $47,500 per year into a Roth account, growing completely tax-free.
 Over a 15-year career, that compounds to more than $1 million in tax-free retirement savings.

 What Is the Mega Backdoor Roth?